Strong uniqueness for stochastic evolution equations in Hilbert spaces perturbed by a bounded measurable drift: Appendix

 and

 We set

 and define

-\begin{lemma} The series on the r.h.s. of \eqref{A8} converges in $L^2(\Omega, \P; C([0,T]; \R))$.
-Hence the stochastic integral $Y(t)$ is well defined and a continuous real-valued martingale, which is square integrable. \end{lemma} \begin{proof} We have for all $n, m \in \N$, $n >m$, by Doob's inequality
+\begin{lemma} The series on the right-hand side of (\ref{A8}) converges in $L^2(\Omega, \P; C([0,T]; \R))$.
+Hence the stochastic integral $Y(t)$ is well defined and a continuous real-valued martingale, which is square integrable. \end{lemma} \begin{pf} We have for all $n, m \in\N$, $n >m$, by Doob's inequality,